Pre Diagnostics

 Grant in 2016

-Fabriscale is a company that specializes in network management software aimed at reducing downtime and enhancing the utilization of high-performance computing (HPC) systems and data centers.
-Founded in 2014 and headquartered in Bærum, Norway, Fabriscale focuses on simplifying network configuration, management, and routing through innovative algorithms.
-Their flagship product, the Fabriscale Fabric Manager, offers reliable management and monitoring for InfiniBand networks, emphasizing scalability and ease of use.
-The platform incorporates analytics-driven monitoring and optimized routing solutions, enabling clients from various sectors, including business, science, and engineering, to address complex challenges efficiently.
+Fabriscale is a technology company that specializes in network management software aimed at reducing downtime and enhancing the utilization of high-performance computing (HPC) systems and data centers.
+Founded in 2014 and headquartered in Bærum, Norway, Fabriscale employs innovative algorithms to streamline network configuration, management, and routing processes.
+Its flagship product, the Fabriscale Fabric Manager, delivers reliable management and monitoring capabilities specifically for InfiniBand networks.
+The platform is designed to facilitate extreme network performance, scalability, and ease of use, providing analytics-driven monitoring and optimized fabric routing solutions.
+This empowers clients across various sectors, including business, science, and engineering, to quickly address and overcome emerging challenges.

 Lifecare AS is a privately owned company based in Bergen, Norway, founded in 2006.
 The company specializes in the research and development of medical sensors aimed at health monitoring.
 Its primary focus is on creating innovative tools for monitoring glucose levels, marketed under the SENCELL brand.
 Lifecare AS conducts its research and development activities through various European affiliates and is funded by private investors as well as governmental grants.